sosedoff/dotfiles/README.md

 Git extras:

 - `feature`          - Start a new git branch or checkout existing.
 - `master`           - Switch to master branch
 - `develop`          - Switch to development branch
 - `git track`        - Setup remote git branch tracking
 - `git tarball`      - Package git HEAD into tar.gz archive
 - `git branches`     - List all git branches and their diff stats with current branch
+- `git merge-repo`   - Import another repos to a subdirectory of the current repo
+- `git clean-merged` - Remove any local branches that were merged into master